nengo/nengo-loihi/docs/installation.rst

 as well as for running models
 using the NxSDK directly.

-Note, you *must* use Python 3.5.2 and NumPy 1.14.3 when working with NxSDK.
+Note, you *must* use Python 3.5.2 when working with NxSDK.
 The easiest way to satisfy those constraints is to use `Miniconda
 <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_
 to set up an isolated environment